sparrowcode/AlertKit/README.md

 [SPPermission](https://github.com/ivanvorobei/SPPermission) allow request permissions **with native dialog** UI and interactive animations.
 Also you can request permissions without dialog.
 Check state any permission.
 You can start using this project with just two lines of code and easy customisation.

-You can buy example Dialog controller & Dinamic animations in [xcode-shop.com](https://xcode-shop.com/ui-elements).
-Also see [preview](https://xcode-shop.com/assets/preview/dinamic-alert.mov) with this item.
+You can buy example Dialog & Dinamic animations in [xcode-shop.com](https://xcode-shop.com/ui-elements), see [preview](https://xcode-shop.com/assets/preview/dinamic-alert.mov).

 ---